 Fixed route Taxi

 Many people in Havana depend on the old American cars that drive around as fixed route taxi.
 It’s simple.
-You stick out your arm horizontally and shout your destination at the driver.
+You stick out your arm horizontally and shout or signal your destination at the driver.
 He stops, you get in and get out, paying 10 or 20 MN depending on the distance.
 Worked fine!

 But now there is a war going on.